parallelchain-io/parallelchain-protocol/Runtime.md

 The runtime is the component in the ParallelChain protocol which executes transactions.

-At a high level, the runtime is an impure function that takes in the world state ($ws$), a block context ($bctx$), and a transaction ($txn$) as inputs, mutates the world state, and returns a receipt ($rcp$) as output:
+At a high level, the runtime is an impure function ($run) that takes in the world state ($ws$), a block context ($bctx$), and a transaction ($txn$) as inputs, mutates the world state, and returns a receipt ($rcp$) as output:

-Runtime: $(ws, bctx, txn) \rightarrow rcp$.
+$run$: $(ws, bctx, txn) \rightarrow rcp$.

-The run function proceeds in three phases, which are called “pre-charge”, “command(s)”, and “charge”.
+The run function proceeds in three phases, which are called “pre-charge”, “commands”, and “charge”.
 The first and last phases are common to all transactions, while the commands phase is specific to the sequence of commands in a particular transaction.
 The execution of commands is where transactions become really useful, so the bulk of this document is dedicated to specifying the commands phase.

-This document specifies the runtime in four sections:
+This chapter specifies the runtime in three sections:
-1. The [first section](#execution-model) sets up the basic terminology, symbols, and control flow concepts that we will use to specify the sequence flow of transaction execution.
+1. The [first section](#execution-model) introduces the basic terminology, symbols, and control flow concepts that we will use to specify the run function.
-2. The [second section](#common-phases) specifies the sequence flow of transaction execution through pre-charge and charge phases.
+2. The [second section](#common-phases) specifies the sequence flow of the run function through the pre-charge and charge phases.
 3. The [third section](#commands) specifies the variants of the commands enum and the sequence flow of transaction execution through the commands phase.

 ## Execution model

-As explained at the beginning of this document, the runtime is modelled as an impure function that proceeds in three phases.
-This section gives a clearer picture of this model.
-It is organized into four subsections:
+This section introduces the basic terminology, symbols, and control flow concepts that we will use to specify the run function:

 1. The [first subsection](#state-variables) lists variables that we keep track of through a transaction execution, including inputs and output, and internal variables.
 2. The [second subsection](#control-flow) describes how execution jumps between the three phases (both in the normal case, and in exceptional cases).
 3. The [third subsection](#gas-counting) specifies gas counting.